 Tests: Tests will be a proctored, online experience.
-You may use one page of notes.
+You may use one 3X5 note card front and back for notes.
 The test will be accessed through a link in Moodle, and we will have a practice session on doing that before an actual test.